wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-43!

+-   !begin-bullet!
--   Fixed gam tidiers to work with "Gam" objects, due to an update in gam 1.15.
+    Fixed gam tidiers to work with "Gam" objects, due to an update in gam 1.15.
 This fixes failing CRAN tests

+    !end-bullet!
+-   !begin-bullet!
--   Improved test coverage (thanks to #267 from Derek Chiu)
+    Improved test coverage (thanks to #267 from Derek Chiu)

+    !end-bullet!

 !end-bullets-43!